What is Neuralgia/Neuropathy?

-In addition, neuropathy can affect the motor nerves and sensory nerves, resulting in a loss of muscle movement and the ability to experience sensations, respectively.
+Neuropathy can affect the motor nerves and sensory nerves, resulting in a loss of muscle movement and the ability to experience sensations.
 Autonomic neuropathy can even involve internal organs, including the bladder, blood vessels and heart.

 The source of the irritation can be caused by a number of different medical conditions.
 As such, neuralgia is often difficult to diagnose and treat.
 Common causes of neuralgia include tooth decay, gout, infections such as shingles or HIV, eye strain, diabetes, exposure to chemicals and traumatic injury.